Back to Top

 Honor

 There are those to whom Honor is everything, adhering to strict codes of conduct imposed by the orders they belong to, or in some cases their own moral compass.
 These characters draw strength from their Honor and use it to inspire others to greatness.
-As their own personal Honor increases so does their value on the battlefield, but conversely if they act dishonorably they can be rendered ineffectual, even sometimes to the point of self-destruction.
+As their own personal Honor increases through adherence to specific codes of honor, so does their value on the battlefield.
+Conversely if they act dishonorably they can be rendered ineffectual, even sometimes to the point of self-destruction.

 Honor

-The Honor class mechanic uses Honor similar to an additional Character Stat for Honor classes, recorded on a scale of 0-20 and in some cases rolled against like a Stat test.
+The Honor class mechanic treats Honor similar to an additional Character Stat, recorded on a scale of 0-20 for each individual Code that the Honor class has pledged themselves to.
+In some cases Honor can also be rolled against like a Stat test.
 However, unlike a Character Stat, Honor fluctuates up and down based on a characters role-playing actions.
-Acting honorably increases your Honor while acting dishonorably reduce it.
+Acting honorably increases your Honor while acting dishonorably reduces it.

-Generally, when an Honor class character is first rolled up their Honor is set to 5, this represents a sort of neutral point in their journey, where they have yet to prove themselves beyond their ideals and morals.
-However, the GM may allow for variations in certain situations or based on particular back story elements.
+Generally, when an Honor class pledges themselves to a new Code their Honor for that code is set to 5, this represents a sort of neutral point in their journey.
+They have pledged themselves to the Code in question but have yet to prove themselves beyond their own personal ideals and morals.
+However, in certain situations or based on particular back story elements, the GM may allow for variations in the amount of Honor that the character starts with for a specific code.

-The following are some rough examples of actions that would affect a character’s Honor and are not intended to be an exhaustive list.
-GM discretion is a key component of Honor gain/loss:
+The following are some generic examples of actions that might affect a character’s Honor and are not intended to be an exhaustive list.
+GM discretion is a key component of Honor gain/loss, and needs to match the specific Code :

 Honor +/- (all Honor modifiers apply only to humanoids unless otherwise specified)